crystal-lang/crystal-website/_pages/community/governance.md

 considered back again **subject to core team voting**.

-The initial active core team members will consist of everyone currently listed in the "Crystallers" team on Github (access granted for core members only) that have been active in the past two years, and the initial alumni will consist of everyone in that list that have been inactive in the past two years.
+The initial active core team members will consist of everyone currently listed in the "Crystallers" team on GitHub (access granted for core members only) that have been active in the past two years, and the initial alumni will consist of everyone in that list that have been inactive in the past two years.